France national football team: Early years (1900–1930s)

 In July 1930, France appeared in the inaugural FIFA World Cup, held in Uruguay.
 In their first-ever World Cup match, France defeated Mexico 4–1 at the Estadio Pocitos in Montevideo.
-Lucien Laurent became notable in the match as he scored not only France's first World Cup goal, but the first goal in World Cup history.
+Lucien Laurent scored the first goal in World Cup history.
 Conversely, France also became the first team to not score in a World Cup match after losing 1–0 to group stage opponents Argentina.
 Another loss to Chile resulted in the team bowing out in the group stage.
 The following year saw the first selection of a black player to the national team.
 Raoul Diagne, who was of Senegalese descent, earned his first cap on 15 February in a 2–1 defeat to Czechoslovakia.
 Diagne later played with the team at the 1938 World Cup, alongside Larbi Benbarek, who was one of the first players of North African origin to play for the national team.
 At the 1934 World Cup, France suffered elimination in the opening round, losing 3–2 to Austria.
 On the team's return to Paris, they were greeted as heroes by a crowd of over 4,000 supporters.
 France hosted the 1938 World Cup and reached the quarterfinals, losing 3–1 to defending champions (and eventual 1938 winners) Italy.